Case Study: Howard Street Portfolio

 The deal was structured at 80 percent loan-to-value with taxes, insurance, and loan fees rolled into the loan to maintain a cash neutral outcome.

-Despite delays outside the borrower’s control, execution was managed carefully to meet deadlines.
+Despite delays outside the borrower’s control, execution was managed carefully to meet

 The Results